 - Roaming – If you need international roaming, verify roaming rates and partnerships for each operator.
 Entel has roaming agreements with 130+ countries.

 - Customer service – Quality and accessibility of customer support may be a deciding factor.
-Movistar and Claro get better reviews for service.
+Movistar and Claro get better service reviews.

 Carrier | Advantages | Disadvantages | Best Plan (US$) |